Ruchi0214/guardnel/README.md

 ---

 ## 🏛️ EXECUTIVE SUMMARY
-**Guardnel** is an autonomous "Privacy Firewall" designed for the next frontier of Vision AI.
+Presenting **Guardnel** an autonomous "Privacy Firewall" designed for the next frontier of Vision AI.
 In a world where real-time video surveillance is becoming ubiquitous, Guardnel acts as an ethical gatekeeper, redacting Personally Identifiable Information (PII) at the edge to ensure zero-trust compliance.
 Built for the **Vision Agents: Alpha Protocol Hackathon**, it leverages ultra-low latency SDKs to solve the "Privacy Paradox".

 ---